Which Yosemite Hiking Trail Should I Hike?

 From May 20 through Sept.
 30, 2022, visitors who wants to enter the park from 6 a.m. to 4 p.m. will need to make a day-use reservation in advance on recreation.gov.

-What do you most want to see at Yosemite?
+What do you want to see in Yosemite?

-I want to see a peaceful river framed by granite domes.
+- A peaceful river framed by granite domes

 Valley Loop Trail